petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/using-liferay-docker-images/maintenance-and-troubleshooting-in-docker.md

 If `LIFERAY_DOCKER_THREAD_DUMP_INTERVAL_FILE` is not empty, the container starts a separate thread monitoring the file itself.
 If this file contains a number, the container creates a thread dump to the `LIFERAY_THREAD_DUMPS_DIRECTORY` directory with the delay of the number of seconds written in this file.
 So if `/opt/liferay/data/sre/thread_dump_interval` is 3, it creates a thread dump every 3 seconds.
 If the file was not created, it takes less than 60 seconds to notice the change.

 This is a useful tool to generate thread dumps on several cluster nodes since the file is on a shared file system.
 It can be also used to detect startup problems if the file is already created when the container starts up.

+## Container Life Cycle Probe

+The Liferay Docker container comes with an out-of-the-box life cycle probe.
+By using `usr/local/bin/probe_container_lifecycle.sh`, the status of the container can be quickly checked without timeouts. the probe only returns true if the container status is live.
+If the status hasn't been updated for more than 2 minutes, it fails (This might happen if the monitoring thread's check fails).

+!!! tip
+    The life cycle probe is recommended if you're using Kubernetes.